Home

 What pests are common in homes and businesses?

 Common pests include mice, rats, cockroaches, ants, drain flies, fruit flies, filth flies, wasps, hornets, bees, spiders, stored product pests, bed bugs, mosquitoes, ticks, fleas, silverfish, crickets, stink bugs, carpet beetles, centipedes, millipedes, termites and seasonal occasional invaders.
-Some properties may also have wildlife pressure from squirrels, raccoons, bats, birds or other exterior activity.

 What should be included in a service request?